A Christian Approach to the Environment

 The love God gives us is unconditional, but the authority he gives us is not.

 This is why, in Deuteronomy, Israel’s king is required to copy out the law, to read it every day, and to follow it.
-This echoes in 1 Samuel—with the addition here that the conditionality is made explicit:
+This is echoed in 1 Samuel—with the addition here that the conditionality is made explicit:

 If you fear the Lord and serve and obey him and do not rebel against his commands, and if both you and the king who reigns over you follow the Lord your God—good!
 But if you do not obey the Lord, and if you rebel against his commands, his hand will be against you, as it was against your ancestors.